paper-krane/kado/README.md

 ## 2. Features

 - 12 column grid
+    - Push, pull, & offset
 - Flexbox
+    - Rows & columns
+    - Justify, alignment, & align-self
+    - Ordering
+    - etc.
-- Basic element styles (forms, buttons, & the essentials)
+- Basic element styles
+    - Buttons
+    - Cards
+    - Form elements
+        - Text inputs
+        - Textareas
+        - Select dropdowns
+        - Checkboxes and radios
+        - Range selector
+        - Datepicker
+        - File upload
-- Helpers (spacing, text-alignment, shadow depth, etc.)
+- Helpers
+    - Spacing (margins, padding)
+    - Height (set vh heights)
+    - Text alignment
+    - Text size
+    - Material shadows
+    - Hide classes
+    - Responsive iframes / ratio containers
-- Quick toggle using HTML5 data attributes
+- Quick toggle using HTML5 data attributes (build your own modals, navs, etc.)
 - ie11 + support
 - Fallbacks styles for browsers without JavaScript

 Included are a lot of the tools to build and scale a website quickly.
-Until the doc site is up, a test page (index.html) has been included.
+Until the doc site is up, a test page (demo.html) has been included.
 As for the Javascript, no dependencies are required.
 It was written with ES5 and is currently there to enhance user experience with forms and to add quick toggle abilities (to create your own custom modals and navigations).

 ## 3. In the works...